kketevani/kkapanadze/content/_index.md

 <br> I am CERGE-EI Foundation Teaching Fellow (NY, USA).
 <br> I am a team member of the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).

-<br><br> My research interests lie at the intersection of economic geography, remote sensing, European spatial and racial segregation.
+<br><br> My research interests lie at the intersection of economic geography, remote sensing, European integration, European spatial and racial segregation.
 <br><br> I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."

 text_align_left: true